NTNU-IDI/idatt1003-mappe-2024-danielgusev/README.md

 ## How to run the tests

-[//]: # (TODO: Describe how to run the tests here.)
-To run the tests you have to run them one by one, inside the test folder.
+[//]:  To run the tests you have to run them one by one, inside the test folder.

 ## References